koendv/vacuum-pump-controller/README.md

 With the firmware installed, led of the Blue Pill ought to flash briefly every 5 seconds.
 Also, the console of the vacuum controller ought to appear as a usb serial port, on linux typically ``/dev/ttyACM0``.

+## Download

+Download Gerbers for pcb manufacturing, stl files for 3d printing, and firmware for the microcontroller from [releases](releases)

 ## Links

 [oshw project page](https://oshwlab.com/koendv/vacuum-pump-controller)